palaa159/Docs/Tutorials/14-MyoWare_Integration.md

 3. OpenBCI dongle, if using Cyton board
 4. Two male-male wires, and three male-female wires
 5. Soldering iron and materials
+6. Skintact sticky electrodes (for using the MyoWare board)

 ### 1. Soldering the MyoWare Headers
 Solder 5 wires to the MyoWare board as shown below.
 Solder the male-male wires to the "+" and "-" connects, and the male-female wires to the R, E, and M connects.

 ![MyoWare Board post-soldering](../assets/images/myoware_post_solder.jpg)